Main Program

 SPECIAL PROGRAM:

-On the 100th anniversary of filmmaker Sergei Parajanov's birth, this year we celebrate the profound legacy of the master of cine-poetic creation.
+On the 100th anniversary of filmmaker Serhii Parajanov's birth, this year we celebrate the profound legacy of the master of cine-poetic creation.
 His works, in which he transformed simple stories into breathtaking visual art, were created throughout the former Soviet Union.

 Decolonial Focus